micihs/Movista-Coding-Challenge/README.md

 This solution is located in the PHP_Longest_Word file and is failry self explanatory.
 It has been run and tested on http://phptester.net/ and runs as expected.

-Look forward to hearing back!
+I Look forward to hearing back!